AaronFR/Thinker/README.md

   - **Modular Workflows**: In write_workflow for coder there's always a step for improving code quality/ writing documentation this should actually be a switch depending on the context.
     Many workflows should consist of switch logic that allows for intelligent processing of a given request without needless details.

+  - **'Boss' Personas**: Large tasks should be enabled by 'boss' personas, e.g. a 'Coder' persona can write and update a file, but a 'Team Lead' persona could manage several coder's to improve or write an entire application.
+     (These types of arbitrarily large tasks are the **central** point of this whole project)

   - **Workflow Feedback**: The coder module can and should actually check that its code works and try and improve upon itself if it doesn't. even if it can only try a fixed number of times and worst case scenario explains to the user that its solution is invalid